Enterprise-CMCS/managed-care-review/docs/Configuration.md

 Different env vars can be set in different environments [local dev, review apps, dev, staging, prod] to configure things differently.
 Environment variables are individually mapped in the `deploy` and `promote` Github workflows for use in deployments.
 If a new environment variable is added, it should be mapped there as well.

-For local dev, ./dev loads all environment variables set in the `.env` file. `.env_example` is provided (and copied as a default on first run) with settings that should work out of the box locally.
+For local dev, we use `.envrc` and `.envrc.local` to set the appropriate environment variables.
+Any local changes should be made to `.envrc.local`.

 Also, CreateReactApp only loads env vars that start with `REACT_APP_`, so any configuration that needs to be read by app-web must start that way.